How To Identify & Prevent Skin Cancer in Cats

 Diagnosis and treatment

-Make an appointment with your veterinarian if you notice any of the above symptoms on your cat.
-Your vet may simply prescribe topical medication to treat your cat’s sores.
+Make an appointment with your veterinarian if you notice any of the above symptoms in your cat.
+Treatment recommendations vary greatly from simply prescribing topical medication to treat your cat’s sores to recommending fine needle aspirates or biopsies of the skin.

 Prevent skin cancer with less exposure & cat sunscreen